pryv/dev-site/source/guides/consent.md

 }
 ```

+**Consent** under the GDPR is defined as *“any freely given, specific, informed and unambiguous indication of the data subject's wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”* ([Article 4](https://gdpr.eu/article-4-definitions/) of the GDPR).
-The consent request must follow very specific requirements that you need to keep in mind when customizing your consent message:
+This implies that the consent request must follow very specific requirements that you need to keep in mind when customizing your consent message:

 - **Consent must be informed**: Your app users must be fully informed of the data processing before granting consent.
 This means that your consent message should notify them of: